African spurred tortoise: Size and lifespan

-C. sulcata is the largest species of tortoise in Africa and is also third-largest species of tortoise in the world after the Galapagos tortoise and Aldabra giant tortoise.
+C. sulcata is the largest species of tortoise in Africa and is also third-largest species of tortoise in the world.
 The species is the largest of the mainland tortoises.
-Males have an average mass of about 81 kg, but some males have been recorded at over 100 kg with one weighing more than 120 kg.
+Males have an average mass of about 81 kg, but some males have been recorded at over 100 kg, with one weighing more than 120 kg.
 They have a straight carapace length of around 86.0 cm in males.
 Females have a straight carapace length of about 57.8 cm.
 Males of a curved carapace length of about 101.0 cm and females have approximately 67.0 cm of curved carapace length.
-Despite being the largest tortoise in Africa, hatchlings measure about 44 millimeters and weigh around 40 grams.
+Despite being the largest tortoise in Africa, hatchlings measure merely about 44 millimeters and weigh around 40 grams.
 They grow very quickly, reaching 6–10 in (15–25 cm) within the first few years of their lives.
 The tortoises grow faster when there is more rainfall and slower when there is less.
 They reach sexual maturity after 10 to 15 years.
 In captivity their life span is around 54 years.
 In the wild their lifespan is unknown but is believed to exceed 75 years.
 The tortoise has no known predators when they are hatchlings or adults.
-In fact it is believed that they are nearly immune to predators when their weight exceeds 30kg.
+In fact it is believed that they are nearly immune to predators when their weight exceeds 30 kg.
 On the other hand tortoise eggs are sought after by many predators such as numerous species of lizards and potentially mongooses.
-In the wild the leading cause of death is being unable to right themselves around after they have been flipped onto their backs.
+In the wild the leading cause of death is being unable to right themselves after they have been flipped onto their backs, chiefly as a result of fighting between adult males.

 Diet

 Sulcata tortoises are mostly herbivores.
 Primarily, their diets consist of many types of grasses, plants (especially succulent plants), and hay.
 Their overall diet should be high in fiber and very low in protein.
-Too much protein will lead to the tortoise growing too fast, which can result in metabolic bone disease which is uneven growth.
+Too much protein will lead to the tortoise growing too fast, which can result in metabolic bone disease, a condition that is characterized by distortion of the skeleton and weakened bone structure and can lead to lameness, lower quality of life, and/or shortened lifespan.
 Flowers and other plants including cactus pads can be consumed.
 In the wild, they have been observed to also eat plants and algae off the surface of the water.
 African spurred tortoises are also capable of eating various vegetables such as endive, dandelion greens, and dark leafy greens.
 Despite being herbivores, they will occasionally eat the carcasses of dead animals.
-They mostly eat dead goats and zebras that have been pushed downstream during the wet season on the rivers and creeks the tortoises settle next to.
-If a human settlement is nearby they will also feed on trash.
+They mostly eat dead goats and zebras that have been pushed downstream during the wet season on the rivers and streams next to which tortoises settle.
+If a human settlement is nearby they will also feed on refuse.